Ahm15275097/Traceball/README.md

 		  }

 The code will tell the program to stop once the x and y coordinates are all at the same location, it will then reload the page after a game over message.

+# VI.
+Evaluation

+For me this project was a success, I have managed to create a fully functional program in 2 weeks.
+This program has all the main requirements that allows the user to play the game.
+Getting the user's piece and enemy piece to work the way they were suppose to gave me great satisfaction, this is because alot of reasearch and understanding went into to finding out how they would work.

+The game was created in notepad which I found very difficult, I have a basic understanding of programming but coding without the use of an IDE was a first for me.
+Coding without the use of an IDE is challenging because there wasn't an error message to tell you where you have gone wrong or what syntax the code doesn't understand.
+To make this right I had to run it in a browser and use the console there to find my mistakes and correct it.
+This was very time consuming.

+I would have liked to add a score and lives to the game but unfortunately I ran out of time.
+With more time I would have like to add many more features.